 Divide and conquer!
 When the mission of giving meaning to role clarity seems like a daunting task, the first step is to set role definitions on a team level.
 It can start with a simple meeting to identify every team member’s skills and interests, mapping those to a team goal, and documenting these roles to share with the company at large.

 As an individual contributor, it falls on you to manage up by bringing job concerns to your manager.
 Coming to one-on-ones with direct questions about your role shows your boss how serious you are about role transparency.
 If you ever feel totally stuck, you can also outline your ideal role on the team and present it to your team manager(s) to see how receptive they are.

 These extra steps are necessary in the hybrid workplace.

 Adopt a directory

 For hybrid teams that want to capitalize on the benefits of asynchronous collaboration, it’s worth utilizing a work hub to clearly communicate who is responsible for which tasks and goals.

 In particular, a workplace directory accessible to all team members provides optimal visibility into the projects, goals, and tasks that everyone is responsible for.
-A dynamic directory is an easy fix to role confusion at work — particularly for hybrid corporations where so many coworkers meet and collaborate virtually.
+A dynamic Org Chart is an easy fix to role confusion at work — particularly for remote or hybrid corporations where so many coworkers meet and collaborate virtually.